North East Essex Health and Wellbeing Alliance

 The Alliance explicitly requires projects to demonstrate how they will “improve health and wellbeing.”
 Applications must show clear connections to health outcomes, not just general community benefit.

 The Hyperlocal Fund specifically supports “asset rich, resilient local Neighbourhoods.”
-Projects should demonstrate local community connections and address needs at a neighborhood level rather than broad-based approaches.
+Projects should demonstrate local community connections and address needs at a neighbourhood level rather than broad-based approaches.

 Addressing Health Inequalities: